 The sound is as good as your device and headphones will allow.

-Use a good pair of headphones, such as our old favourites the AKG Y50s, the SoundMagic E10Ss or the Sennheiser Momentum 2.0s, and you’ll be treated to clear and expressive dialogue and a great sense of drama.
+Use a good pair of headphones, such as our old favourites the AKG Y50s (£59), the Beyerdynamic Byron (£45) or the Sennheiser Momentum 2.0s (£199), and you’ll be treated to clear and expressive dialogue and a great sense of drama.

 The BBC has added a fun element too, with a volume control bar that goes up to 11 – a nod to the famous amplifier scene in the 1980s mockumentary This Is Spinal Tap.

-BBC iPlayer isn't entirely free anymore: you now need to pay the licence fee to legally watch programmes on catch up and live.
-But BBC hasn't quite started regulating it yet, so you can carry on watching iPlayer on demand without even signing into your account.
+BBC iPlayer isn't entirely free anymore: you are now required to pay the licence fee to legally watch programmes on catch up and live.

 But when the fee amounts to less than 40p per day, and you look at the incredible range of programming available from the BBC, we'd happily carry on paying just so we can see more Planet Earth.